Looking for your next ski adventure? Check out Singular magazine’s tips on the best ski resorts to visit when you’re a savvy single traveler.

 There’s something about the crisp, clean air and joie de vivre of a ski destination that has a special appeal.
 Maybe it’s the chilly weather that encourages cozy companionship, the exhilaration of virgin powder exploding as you carve fresh tracks or just the en masse predisposition to be sociable that makes skiing such a great activity, especially when you’re single.

-We asked our Singular magazine readers and members of our SingularCity online community to tell us about their favorite winter playground.
+We asked our Singular magazine readers and members of our SingularCity social network to tell us about their favorite winter playground.
 Check out where they like to go and afterward add your own ski-destination pick in the comments section.
 Then head on out and enjoy the best places to ski when you’re living single and ready to mingle – in the snow.

 Judi describes herself as an “advanced beginner” on the slopes and says there are all kinds of winter activities in Aspen, including riding in horse-drawn sleighs — but the social scene in town is the best part of all.